linhan-dev/pi-agent-connect/docs/discord-bot-setup.md

 # Setting Up a Discord Bot

-**Create a bot, grab its token, and DM it.
+**Create a bot and grab its token.
 That's everything pi-agent-connect needs, in about 5 minutes.**

 [English](discord-bot-setup.md) · [简体中文](discord-bot-setup.zh-CN.md)